nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Use case: UC07 - Mass Delete**

 **MSS:**
-1. User requests to mass delete contacts by providing a list of contact IDs.
+1. User requests to mass delete contacts by providing a list of contact indices.
-2. App validates the provided contact IDs.
+2. App validates the provided contact indices.
-3. App deletes the valid contacts.
+3. App deletes the contacts whose indices were provided by the user.
-4. App logs the success message indicating the number of contacts deleted.
+4. App tells the user the contacts that were successfully deleted.
    Use case ends.

 **Extensions:**
 * 2a.
-No contact IDs provided.
+No contact indices provided.
     * 1a1.
-App shows an error message to tell the user that the given name does not exist.
+App shows an error message to tell the user that the command format is invalid.
       Use case ends.
 * 2b.
-Invalid contact ID(s) provided.
+Invalid contact index(s) provided.
     * 2b1.
-App shows an error message to tell the user that the contact is invalid and ask the user to provide valid contact IDs
+App shows an error message to tell the user that the contact index(s) is invalid and ask the user to provide valid contact indices.
       Use case ends.
 * 2c.
-Duplicate contact IDs provided.
+Duplicate contact indices provided.
     * 2c1.
-App handles duplicates internally, ensuring each ID is processed once.
+App handles duplicates internally, ensuring each index is processed once.
-    * 2c2.
-Logs the message "Successfully deleted [number] contacts."
       Use case resumes at step 2.

 ---